robi42/helma-ng/apps/hibernate-blog/README.markdown

    hibernate-blog/build/db.sql

+2. Put the jars (needed to make feeds work) in hibernate-blog/build/extra into helma-ng/lib (e.g. into a new dir called ext there).

-2. Issue, e.g., the following command in the hibernate-blog directory:
+3. Issue, e.g., the following command in the hibernate-blog directory:

    hibernate-blog> java -jar ../../run.jar app modules config